 AutoMix Automates Audio Workflows for Audio Description & More

-The new AudioTools AutoMix module was originally developed for a large Canadian media conglomerate that needs to add Audio Descriptions to thousands of hours of content to meet government regulations, requiring a new audio automation approach over traditional sound mixing, which is expensive and time-consuming.
+The new AudioTools AutoMix module was originally developed for a large Canadian media conglomerate that needed to add Audio Descriptions to thousands of hours of content to meet government regulations, requiring a new audio automation approach over traditional sound mixing, which is expensive and time-consuming.
 (Read the full case study here.)

 The AudioTools AutoMix module intelligently mixes two audio tracks together.
 The two audio tracks are designated as either “Lead” or “Bed.”
 The Lead audio is typically a dialog-only track, such as the raw Audio Description voiceover track, while the Bed track is typically the original audio mix that the Lead audio is to be mixed over.
 While the AutoMix module was developed for the creation of Audio Descriptive mixes, the technology could just as easily apply to other situations where you are mixing a voiceover track over another audio track, such as in the creation of Promos or Trailers.
 Unlike some other audio automation solutions, with AutoMix there’s no need for any control tracks, the module will analyze the input audio and automatically reduce the Bed track’s audio levels whenever audio is present in the Lead track, bringing them back up when it has finished.
 This means that during sections of loud audio in the original mix, the described voiceover is still clearly audible.
 Likewise during soft sections of the Bed audio track the Lead track voiceover is never too loud.
 AutoMix also allows for control of the fade settings so users can tailor the mix as they want it.

 Channel Assignment Detection Automates Sorting Content From Different Sources